Aboriginal Next Steps II (AHSII)

 Some films made by youth as part of the project were shown at the Bangkok International Harm Reduction Festival and the Vancouver International Film Festival.

-Please see individual communities below for summary of the first part of the ANSII project to view the youth's films.
+Please see individual communities below for project highlights and to view the youth's films.

 To download a copy of the evaluation report for this project, please click here.

-The Aboriginal Next Steps I (2001) workshop series included youth from Blueberry River, Nass valley, Smithers, Vanderhoof, Williams lake and Pavilion Band.
-The second ANS project was the award winning Aboriginal Next Steps II (2007-2009).
+The ANSII Next Steps was adapted from ANSI, which included youth from Blueberry River, Nass valley, Smithers, Vanderhoof, Williams lake and Pavilion Band in 2001.